Find out today how Lanier Law Group can offer unique, affordable solutions and guidance to securing your family's future.

 Other situations might see inheritances set to kick in at certain threshold points of a beneficiaries’ life.
 They might receive the money conditional on graduation from high school or college.
 Getting married is another common trigger point for an inheritance.
 A trust administration attorney oversees inheritance distribution in these cases.

-Trustworthiness & Competence
+Trustworthiness & Competence in Probate Cases

 Still other examples give the trust administration lawyer considerable discretion.
 Parents may be worried about an adult child on questions ranging from substance abuse to an excessively lavish lifestyle.
 They want to take care of their adult child, but don’t want to see an inheritance wasted.
 As a way of protecting their adult child, an inheritance might be made conditional on recovery or some other form of life progress.
 The trust administration attorney would make those difficult decisions.